-LAST WEEKEND’S COLLECTION (11/21): Sunday offering: $1379.
-Special donation: $350.
-THANK YOU FOR YOUR GENEROSITY in supporting the parish.
-Thank you for sending in your offertory donation through the mail.
-I know the times may be difficult for many people.
-If you are able at this time to send in your offertory donations, please do so by mail or use the PayPal option found on the website: https://www.stelizabethcleveland.org/donations/
+SUNDAY COLLECTION FIGURES: (9/18): Sunday Collection: $495.
+THANK YOU FOR YOUR GENEROSITY in supporting our parish.
+Thank you for sending in your offertory donation through the mail, or through the PayPal option found on the website: https://www.stelizabethcleveland.org/donations/

 PLEASE PRAY FOR THE DECEASED.